 One of America's Largest Aerial Tramways departs regularly from downtown Gatlinburg, going directly to the Ski Resort and Amusement Park.
 The two 120 -passenger counter-balanced cars provide an experience for all ages, from the young to the young at heart.
 The convenience of parking your car downtown and taking the tram is just one of the things we do at Ober Gatlinburg to make your experience a pleasant one.

-Located at Parkway and LeConte Streets in downtown Gatlinburg.
+Located at Parkway and LeConte Street in downtown Gatlinburg.

 Strollers must be folded prior to boarding Tram.